 Top 5 Mistakes:

 - Not turning off the fridge to pump diesel for the first month (ahh!
-This was bad).
+This was bad and could have been dangerous).

 - Brooke sending a ball of fire at her face trying to use the propane stove because she let the gas run too long.